188.8.131.52 Drone Strikes

 Drones are costly but, for a wealthy country like America, affordable.
 They change the perception of war into a video game – the operators of such weapons are less aware of the humanity of those they are killing, and the psychology of a video game is to try to get a high score; American pilots were recorded as using the language of computer games on a military video, as revealed by The Guardian article entitled Wikileaks reveals video showing US air crew shooting down Iraqi civilians.

+Friends and neighbours can become radicalised, becoming terrorists.
 Drones recruit more terrorists than they kill – as described in a BBC article, Is Obama’s drone doctrine counter-productive?, citing Yemen-expert Gregory Johnson of Princeton University.
-The US ‘kill list’ in the “war against terrorism” grows exponentially, as names are removed from the top of the list whilst new recruits are appended to it as a result of reactions against drone strikes.